 Accessibility at Uber

-Our goal is to make transportation more accessible to people with disabilities.
-We’re committed to building solutions that support everyone’s ability to easily move around their communities.
+Our technology has transformed mobility for many people with disabilities, and we’re committed to continuing to develop solutions that support everyone’s ability to easily move around their communities.

 Riders with disabilities